alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 `SpanshAttack.getShipRange` command.
 Any ship listed in there will automatically have its jump range used instead of VA prompting you for it.
 Since, again, VA will execute the first matching command found, you can create this command in your own profile when you are using SpanshAttack by including it.
+You can override a saved range for your ship by using the `plot neutron [course;route;trip] with custom range` command.

 The ED-NeutronRouter plugin is technically supposed to read the current jump range from EDDI; sadly a) it’s